masonfox/blog/_posts/2025-11-10-duck-run-renovation.md

 {% picture duck-run-renovation/pool-drain.jpg --alt Pool Drain --img %}

 ## Gravel
-After finishing the pool, we dropped the remaining gravel and sand within the run.
+After finishing the pool, we dropped the remaining gravel within the run.
 We ended up adding 6 more bags of gravel than we'd originally planned for, as we felt we'd otherwise regret skimping on the drainage layer.

 {% picture duck-run-renovation/gravel-base.jpeg --alt Gravel Base --img %}